This article is part of a larger series on VoIP.

 What We Recommend 800.com For

-800.com is a good fit for solopreneurs and small to mid-sized businesses looking to establish a national presence with a toll-free number.
+During our review of 800.com, we found the service is best for solopreneurs and small to mid-sized businesses looking to establish a national presence with a toll-free number.
 You can forward calls to your personal cell phone or give employees an extension with customized call forwarding rules.
 However, you have to forward calls to an existing landline or mobile number, so it can’t completely replace your phone system.

 When to Use 800.com